mercredi 10 septembre 2025

 They pushed for the overthrow of President Nicolas Maduro, after trying to do the same to Hugo Chavez in Venezuela, and they have targeted Daniel Ortega, their old nemesis in Nicaragua.

 They embrace a pure blind nationalism that prohibits them from seeing the world from any perspective other than their own.
+They know nothing about the machinery of war, its consequences or its inevitable blowback.

 They know nothing about the peoples and cultures they target for violent regeneration.